waseemhnyc/MRF-SDN/Aerial-Robot-Tools/ROS/README.md

 		$ roslaunch mavros {flight_firmware}.launch fcu_url:=/dev/ttyACM0:{Baudrate}
 		$ roslaunch mavros apm.launch fcu_url:=/dev/ttyACM0:921600

-After a few minutes your drone will finish connecting to your computer and ROS
+After a few minutes your drone will finish connecting to your computer and ROS.

-Then you will want to set some of the parameters in order to be able to recieve and send data to the flight controller.
+Next you need to set some of the parameters in order to be able to recieve and send data to the flight controller.

 		$ rosrun mavros mavsys rate --all 10